GenesisFR/DS1TroubleshootingGuide/README.md

 ## Tank Creator doesn't work

 If nothing happens when clicking on the Create button in Tank Creator, make sure it's added to the exclusion list of your antivirus.
+If that still doesn't work, add your TEMP directory to the exclusion list as that's where RPC (the underlying program to Tank Creator) is executed from.

 ## View a protected tank